egnyte/egnyte-go-sdk/README.md

 Helping with development
 ========================

-Please report any problems you find to api-support@egnyte.com or pint@egnyte.com

 If you'd like to fix something yourself, please fork this repository, commit the fixes and updates to tests, then set up a pull request with